Your Beautiful Wedding in Western North Carolina

 • There is no blood test requirement or waiting period.

-• The marriage license fee is $60.00 (check or cash)
+• The marriage license fee is $60.00 (cash or check, or debit/credit cards with convenience fee)

 • Following the ceremony, the officiant will complete the license and return both copies to the Register of Deeds Office where it was issued.
 The license then becomes an official record.
 You do NOT get a copy unless you request and pay for it!